passportxyz/eas-proxy/docs/01-on-chain-passport-attestation.md

 The purpose of this document is to describe the EAS schema used to store Gitcoin Passports on-chain, how to get a users passport attestation and how to use it in integrations (for example how to score a passport).

-For details about the process of bringing passport data in chain please see: [On Chain Data](./00-on-chain-data.md).
+For details about the process of bringing passport data on chain please see: [On Chain Data](./00-on-chain-data.md).

 # EAS Schema
 Following is the EAS schema to store a passport on-chain.